-- 10.4.
-There are many significant factors which must be fully investigated before any request for a Remote Work Arrangement can be approved, including: - a) Taxation implications including country and region-specific regimes; - b) Availability of WorkCover scheme and/or local alternatives: - c) Superannuation and/or local alternatives; - d) Health and safety assessment of the new work location; - e) Requirement for physical presence at principal place of employment (generally or on specific dates); - f) Relevant local employment laws country and region specific; - g) Relevant working with children checks and other compliance requirements; - h) Time difference considerations noting there would be a preference for a minimum time overlap determined by the nature of the role and team requirements; - i) Any visa related complexities; - j) Cost to implement; - k) The risk status of the new work location including technological limitations; - I) Long service leave entitlements; - m) Local Leave and Public Holiday entitlements noting that where a Remote Work Arrangement is approved for another State, an employee will be entitled to public holidays observed in Victoria as the base of their employment, as per the terms outlined in the relevant Enterprise Agreement.
-As such, Victorian Public Holidays only will be observed.

-- 10.5.
-Where the request for a Remote Work Arrangement is outside of Australia, the employee must engage the HR Business Partner team with endorsement from their VCE member to start the request process.
+- I) Relevant local employment laws country and region specific; - m) Relevant working with children checks and other compliance requirements; - Time difference considerations noting there would be a preference for a minimum time overlap determined by the nature of the role and team requirements; - o) Cost to implement; - p) Long service leave entitlements; - q) Local Leave and Public Holiday entitlements noting that where a Remote Work Arrangement is approved for another State, an employee will be entitled to public holidays observed in Victoria as the base of their employment, as per the terms outlined in the relevant Enterprise Agreement.
+As such, Victorian Public Holidays only will be observed. - 10.5.
+Where the request for a Remote Work Arrangement is outside of Australia, the employee must engage the People Partner team with endorsement from their VCE member (or executive level direct report delegate) to start the request process.
 As part of this process, any costs incurred in the investigation of the factors outlined in 10.4 (and any others required) will usually be borne by the employee and may involve expert advice from suppliers selected by the employer. - a) The Australian entity will provide the employee with an estimate of the cost involved prior to seeking expert advice. - The employee may decide to withdraw their request for Remote Work arrangement on receipt of the estimate and as a result there will be no costs incurred by the employee. - b) Any advice received remains confidential and the property of the Employer, but all relevant information will be provided to the employee. - 10.6.
 There will be a requirement to complete Health, Safety and Wellbeing forms and processes prior to agreement of Remote Work arrangements. - 10.7.
-Agreement for Remote Work is not an amendment to the contractual location of the job. - a) All approvals for Remote Work Arrangements will include a timeframe for review as agreed by the local area and the Chief People Officer (or delegate).
-Remote Work Arrangements will not exceed a period of 12 months and may be reviewed regularly in accordance with role requirements. - b) Either party may end the Remote Work Arrangement at any time and for any reason by providing no less than 20 working days written notification of the intention to bring the arrangement to an end. - c) A staff member should be allowed to utilise any available annual leave or unpaid leave to assist with returning to the principal place of employment during the 20-day notification period.
+Agreement for Remote Work is not an amendment to the contractual location of the job. - All approvals for Remote Work Arrangements will include a timeframe for review as agreed by the local area and outlined in the approved Remote Work Agreement.
+Remote Work Arrangements will not exceed a period of 12 months and may be reviewed regularly within this period in accordance with role requirements. - b) Either party may end the Remote Work Arrangement at any time and for any reason by providing no less than 20 working days written notification of the intention to bring the arrangement to an end. - c) A staff member should be allowed to utilise any available annual leave or unpaid leave to assist with returning to the principal place of employment during the 20-day notification period.